GrenManSK/mdown/README.md

 - App stores manga data in `dat.json` which is located in the same directory as the original application same as `resources.db` which contains data for application

 - Lowest tier in time in the name of backup is a day so if it is forced it will overwrite existing backup is same day

+- GUI: When you set default for music and start gui, music will not be automatically start; due to Mutex issues